 While the temple is spread on a large piece of land, you will love the anonymity and forget the restless city life.
 Apart from spirituality, you will admire the structure of the temple that is chosen to inculcate in the mode of Shikhara architecture.
 The other main temples dedicated to Bagalamukhi or Bagala Devi are located at Kamakhya Temple, Guwahati, and Assam.

-The Yellow-hued walls of temple.
 Did you know the secret of the yellow-hued walls of the temple?
-There is a purpose to layering up the walls of the temple in yellow colour.
-It is believed that the yellow colour is favourite colour of deity Baglamukhi.
+There is a purpose to layering up the walls of the temple in yellow color.
+It is believed that yellow color is the favorite color of the deity Baglamukhi.

-Masroor Rock-cut Temple.
 The architecture of Masroor Rock-cut Temple is definitely its most praiseworthy feature.
-The explorers, historians and the new-age architect can get the glance of this amazing piece of art and then relish it for years.
+The explorers, historians, and the new-age architect can get a glance at this amazing piece of art and then relish it for years.

-Photography.
-You will never get bored while capturing the beautiful scenery from the nature in Sameli.
+You will never get bored while capturing the beautiful scenery from nature in Sameli.
 Not just roam around, bask in its glory.

-If you want to experience the beauty of Sameli while giving the heartiest visit to the Baglamukhi Temple, you should definitely pick the months of the September-December.
-These months are neither very hot nor too cold - just the right amount of pleasant.
+If you want to experience the beauty of Sameli while giving the heartiest visit to the Baglamukhi Temple in Kangra, you should definitely pick the months of September-December.
+These months are neither very hot nor too cold - just the right amount of pleasure.

 Air- The nearest airport is Kangra Airport.
 After reaching the airport, you can take a bus or taxi service to reach Baglamukhi Temple.

-Rail- If you are heading from Delhi, Uttar Pradesh, then, Opting out the railway service is one of the best.
-The nearest railway stations to Baglamukhi Temple is Kangra mandir Railway Station in Halehr Khurd, Himachal Pradesh.
+Rail- If you are heading from Delhi, Uttar Pradesh, then, Opting out of the railway service is one of the best.
+The nearest railway station to Baglamukhi Temple is the Kangra mandir Railway Station in Halehr Khurd, Himachal Pradesh.